 The second restaurant offering stunning views of the falls sits high atop the landmark Skylon Tower, an attraction first-time visitors won't want to miss.
-Because it's the only revolving restaurant in the area, The Skylon Tower Dining Rooms is an attraction on its own.
+Because it's the only revolving restaurant in the area, The Skylon Tower Dining Rooms is an attraction on its own and is one of the most fun things to do here.
 In season it's a very popular choice, so expect a bustling ambience with some close table spacing.
 The menu features such traditional fare as prime rib, steaks and seafood.
 As with most revolving restaurants, you pay a premium for the view and the ambience, but you are sure to have a memorable dining experience.

 A short walk away from Skylon Tower, just off attraction-packed Clifton Hill, is the ever-popular Mama Mia's.
 No trip to Niagara is complete without a visit to this well-established, casual Italian eatery, which offers excellent value to diners—a plus in this busy tourist area.
 Fresh home-style cooking featuring such old-time favorites as spaghetti and meatballs, lasagna and homemade ravioli keep both tourists and locals coming back.
 The décor is comfortable and inviting, and the central location makes it convenient to stroll down to the falls after a hearty meal.